-Deconvolution is a form of sharpening designed to offset the Raw softness caused by cameras and lenses limitations.
+Deconvolution is a form of sharpening designed to offset the RAW softness caused by camera and lens limitations.
 It uses very complicated maths and assumptions to help restore detail.
-It is, in theory, a more refined approach than Unsharp Mask and it is part of Capture Sharpening.
+It is, in theory, a more refined approach than Unsharp Mask, and it is often part of Capture Sharpening.

 Knowing that, my original idea was always to rely on Deconvolution.
-Because of how it works, I also knew that it was best to keep the Radius at a minimum, to enhance the microcontrast in the overall image (nerdy stuff again).
+Because of how it works, I also knew it was best to keep the Radius at a minimum to enhance the micro contrast in the overall image (nerdy stuff again).

 So, for quite some time, my default settings for the Sharpening panel in Lightroom were as follows:

 Detail: 100 (full deconvolution)

 Masking: 55 (to adjust per image)

 I would then adjust Amount and Masking according to the image, keeping Radius and Detail to those fixed values.